cenkms/IaCAzureDevOps-ARM-Starter/README.md

 # Infrastructure as Code with Azure DevOps using ARM

 ## Overview
-1. Deploying resources to Azure using IaC - DevOps principals leveraing Azure Resouce Manager Templates
+1. Deploying resources to Azure using IaC - DevOps principals leveraging Azure Resouce Manager Templates
 2. This workshop is intended to teach how to Azure DevOps for the context of IaC.
-3. Target audiance of this course is operation - DevOps teams, not developers.
+3. The target audience of this course is an operation - DevOps teams, not developers.

 ## Expected Outcomes from the learnings:
-1. Setpu Azure DevOps for IaC workloads
+1. Setup Azure DevOps for IaC workloads
 2. Learning Azure Resource Manager templates, format, functions, deployment methods.
-3. Creating a deployment envrionment for Operation and DevOps teams.
+3. Creating a deployment environment for Operation and DevOps teams.

 ## Delivery Content: